 Such a history of political behavior is exactly why Pastor Dennis Webber has come under increased scrutiny and criticism.
 A short time following his three month service on the "God squad" another council chair opened up for appointment and, guess what?
 Pastor Webber got the nod again.
 Much like a favorite bench player - the coach puts him in every time a first stringer has to come out – and right up to the present, unelected Webber continues politically to represent, not the interest of the voter, but the whims and wishes of the entrenched power clique in City Hall.
 Throughout all of this, Webber is taking on the mantle of being "politically experienced" and an "incumbent" though he has yet to be elected to anything.

 The above mentioned letter written to NewsWithViews by Carl Wilson contained a check for $750 (refund for the canceled ad) and a short explanation.
 To quote the letter, KAJO was terminating the contract "due to the attack on Dennis Webber."
 "We will not be part of such a vicious and unprovoked attack on an honest and respected member of the clergy."
 The letter went on to say, "Pastor Webber continues the time honored tradition of politically-active clergy that dates to colonial times."
-Comparing Pastor Webber to Pastors of colonial times is like comparing Nancy Pelosi to Ronald Reagan.
+Comparing Pastor Webber to Pastors of colonial times is like comparing Barack Obama to Ronald Reagan.
 Pastors of colonial times did not pride themselves by serving (King George) Government of their day.
-In fact, they carried muskets and preached against over regulation and taxation.
+In fact, they carried muskets and preached against over regulation and excessive taxation.
 (E-Mail Dennis Webber) (E-Mail Carl Wilson)

 Obviously Wilson holds an ideal view of Pastor Webber — the view that good pastor is beyond reproach because he is a man of the cloth.
 Liberals hold Obama in a similar light.
 Obama is black, therefore any criticism of him is racist, thus seated in cruelty.
 What Wilson is ignoring is that the NewsWithViews article is full of irrefutable facts.
 Yes Webber takes a few editorial "hits" in the article, but they are harmless opinions and nothing a public official should even wince at.
 Not so with Wilson.
 Lining up Webber's transgressions and indiscretions in one article apparently had an unsettling effect on him.
 (An ironic note: Just a few month's back, Carl Wilson took a stand in favor of freedom of speech when KAJO came under public protest over a slanderous statement made by Rush Limbaugh on KAJO.
 Apparently free speech is not so defensible when it goes against the good Pastor Webber.)

 Wilson's letter mentions Pastor Webber as serving "time honored tradition of politically active clergy dating to colonial times."
 Are we to think that all clergymen who enter politics are desirable characters who are exempt from public scrutiny?
 A bit optimistic to be sure.
 Certainly there have been political pastors in the past who were worthy of our praise.
-But please let us consider that they were they type who were fortifying Christian and American principles, not destroying them.
+But, please let us consider that they were the type who were fortifying Christian and American principles, not destroying them.
 Pastor Webber is obviously well endowed with political ambition, while the inside power people, (those who engage in the practice of running Grants Pass from the back rooms) are grooming him for future positioning in the political machine of Grants Pass.

 Subscribe to the NewsWithViews Daily News Alerts!